alex-piccione/learning.Docker/examples/nginx api devops/README.md

 The API service is a Nodejs application.
 There is a GitHub action that create a Docker image and publish it to AWS ECR.
 It requires the AWS credentials of a role that has thye right permission for AWS ECR.

-There is a docker compose file in the _devops_ folder that run the
+There is a docker compose file in the _devop_ folder that run the containers.

 ## TODO